GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253Aitem/index.md

 ---

 The cl::sycl::item object is a container for all information about a work item.
-The cl::sycl::item object is used within the
+The cl::sycl::item object is used within the handler::parallel_for and parallel_for_work_item functions.
+The cl::sycl::item object can return information about the local and global sizes of an enqueued nd_range as well as the local and global ids of the work item. item<dimensions> is a derived class of detail::item_base, which is a non-templated class implementing most of the functionality of cl::sycl::item<dimensions>. dimensionsNumber of dimensions of the item object with_offsetWhether the object contains an offset or not

 Defined in base.h